wavefrontHQ/docs/pages/doc/wavefront_api.md

 ```
 Wavefront allows [user accounts](user-accounts.html) and [service accounts](service-accounts.html) to use the [Wavefront REST API](wavefront_api.html).

 {% include tip.html content="You generate API tokens for user accounts explicitly.
-For service accounts, a Wavefront administrator can generate tokens from the Service Accounts page." %}
+For service accounts, a Wavefront user with the **Accounts** permission can generate tokens from the Service Accounts page." %}

 ### Generate an API Token for Your User Account